Set Decorators

 Ottoman & Anatolian Design Traditions

-Set decorators versed in Byzantine, Seljuk, Ottoman, and contemporary Turkish styles.
-They understand the distinctive character of Turkish interiors, from the harem chambers of Topkapı to the wooden yalı mansions of the Bosphorus.
+Set decorators versed in Byzantine, Seljuk, Ottoman, and modern Turkish styles.
+They know the distinctive character of Turkish interiors, from the harem chambers of Topkapı to the wooden yalı mansions of the Bosphorus.

 Regional Textile & Craft Resources

-Access to traditional carpet weavers from Konya and Kayseri, İznik tile artisans, and specialist calligraphy artists.
+Access to traditional carpet weavers from Konya and Kayseri, İznik tile artisans, and pro calligraphy artists.
 We source authentic materials including hand-knotted kilims, copper hammam vessels, mother-of-pearl inlay, and locally crafted furnishings.

 Ancient Through Republican Period Expertise

-Experience dressing sets spanning ancient Anatolia through the Byzantine and Ottoman empires, the early Republic, and contemporary Turkey.
+Experience dressing sets spanning ancient Anatolia through the Byzantine and Ottoman empires, the early Republic, and modern Turkey.
 Turkey's thriving dizi industry means deep expertise in period decoration across all eras.

 Set Decoration Expertise